-- Upgrades to plumbing to comply with the Ontario Building Code; - Upgrades for insulation, doors, windows, and walls to comply with fire protection standards; - Installation of upgraded fire protection system elements (e.g., required signage, alarms/detectors, sprinkler systems); - Installation of upgraded or new permanent ventilation systems as may be required for certain uses (e.g., restaurants) - Interior improvements related to restoration of Heritage designated or identified properties. - Upgrades to electrical systems and wiring to comply with the Ontario Building Code; - Repair of roof leaks or plumbing system leaks and measures to prevent future leaks; and, - Construction or improvement of stairs or railings to meet Ontario Building Code. - Major additions to a commercial or mixed-use property, involving an increase of at least 25% of the gross floor area of the building may also be considered eligible.
+- Upgrades to plumbing to comply with the Ontario Building Code; - Upgrades for insulation, doors, windows, and walls to comply with fire protection standards;

+- Installation of accessibility-related equipment to comply with the Accessibility for Ontarians with Disabilities Act (e.g., ramps, accessible doorways) - Installation of upgraded fire protection system elements (e.g., required signage, alarms/detectors, sprinkler systems); - Installation of upgraded or new permanent ventilation systems as may berequired for certain uses (e.g., restaurants) - Interior improvements related to restoration of Heritage designated or identified properties. - Upgrades to electrical systems and wiringto comply with the Ontario Building Code; - Repair of roof leaks or plumbing system leaks and measures to prevent future leaks; and, - Construction or improvement of stairs or railings to meet Ontario Building Code; - Major additions to a commercial or mixed-use property, involving an increase of at least 25% of the gross floor area of the building may also be considered eligible.